 - Series 1, Session 5 – Animal Instinct

 - Series 1, Session 6 – Evoke and Provoke

 Breaking down the overview of each session into a digestible paragraph developed my syllabus and breaking down the segments of each class developed my weekly lesson plan.

 Is that how you prepare for teaching your burlesque striptease dance classes?

 Psst., I know I’m oversharing a bit.
 That’s intentional.
-I figure if I show a bit of transparency, others might began talking about this kind of thing too.
-Because if you google it, its hard to find anything.
+I figure if I show a bit of transparency, others might begin talking about this kind of thing too.
+Because if you google it, it’s hard to find anything.